dannycab/phy415fall23/content/9_assignments/project-4.md

-# Project 3 - Waves and Fourier Analysis
+# Project 4 - Probabilistic Modeling

-**Due 17 Nov 23**
+**Due 14 Dec 23**

 [**Updated Rubric**](./updated_rubric.md)

-Project 3 will focus on the topic of waves and Fourier analysis.
-You will need to do an analysis of some data of your choosing.
-You may start this work during the class week of 10/13 after we go through some initial work.
+Project 4 emphasizes probabilistic models.
+We've done work with counting statistics (flipping coins and rolling die).
+We've modeled radioactive decay and decay chains.
+We've developed Monte Carlo simulations to do integrals and to model different systems.
+In this project, you are free to choose a particular probabilistic model and apply it to a new physics situation of your choosing.
+You may be creative in your choice of model and situation, but you must be able to justify your choices.

+*You also have now done 3 of these projects, so you should be able to decide for yourself what you want to use from this course module.*

 ## What do you need to do?

-Think about the ways that an FFT can be used.
-How we can extract frequency information, clean signals, and more.
-You can use the FFT to explore any data you want.
-You can use this project to explore any data you want.
-It only needs to be 1D data, but you have to provide a full analysis and explanation of what you are doing.

-For this third project, we have a list of tasks that you have engaged with in class:
+Think about different systems you have seen or read about that have probabilistic individual outcomes but are part of a collection (a multiple particle system).
+For example, as we saw the random decay of an atom can be modeled this way to say something about the decay of a sample.
+It might not seem obvious, but a leaf breaking off a tree in a light breeze can be modeled as a probabilistic process.
+You might also consider using a Monte Carlo simulation to model a system.
+We've used them to perform integrals, but also to show the behavior of spins in a magnetic field.
+Monte Carlo simulations have wide applicability.

+- Choose a physical system that can be modeled using a probabilistic model
-* Describe the physical system and an FFT can be used to explore it.
+    - Describe the physical system and how your probabilistic model can be used to explore it.
-    - what are we modeling? or what data was used?
-    - what assumptions and limitations are baked into it
+    - Develop a series of questions that you can answer using your model
-* Develop a numerical investigation using an FFT
+- Develop a investigation that answers those questions using analytical and numerical approaches
-    - Set up and perform an FFT on the data
+    - Set up and perform the analysis
-    - Ensure you have no run into common issues we've seen
-* Produce visualizations of you work
-    - Make graphs (e.g., of the power spectrum, the reconstructed signals )that are labeled and titled appropriately for your claims
-    - Add mathematics to the notebook is you see fit ($LaTeX$, handwritten, typed are all ok)
-* Document your work
-    - We should be able to run your notebooks and get exactly what you want us to
-    - Comment everything
+    - Ensure you present your results in a way that is clear

 ## Earning extra credit for more explorations

-- Filter your data in the frequency domain and reconstruct the signal
+Monte Carlo simulations take a long time to run, so most of these are not required.
+If you want to explore these, you can earn extra credit.

+- Explore parameter effects on your model
-- Explore the effects of performing the FFT poorly (e.g., not enough points, not enough data, etc.)
+- Explore the effects of performing the Monte Carlo poorly (e.g., not enough points, not enough data, etc.)
-- Perform a project with a 2D FFT
+- Perform a project with a 2D Monte Carlo simulation

 ## Submitting your work